 UN creates new Ebola chief role to tackle security, political issues in Congo

-The outbreak has been contained in parts of Ituri and North Kivu provinces, but risks of spreading to other provinces and neighbouring countries remain "very high", the United Nations and World Health Organisation (WHO) said in a statement.
+The outbreak has been contained in parts of Ituri and North Kivu provinces, but risks of spreading to other provinces and neighboring countries remain "very high", the United Nations and World Health Organization (WHO) said in a statement.

-Stronger political engagement and operational support to negotiate access to communities is needed, and readiness planning for Goma, a lakeside city of one million people near the Rwandan border, it said.
+Stronger political engagement and operational support to negotiate access to communities is needed, and readiness planning for Goma, a lakeside city of 1 million people near the Rwandan border, it said.

 David Gressly, currently deputy chief of the UN's MONUSCO peacekeeping mission in Congo, has been appointed to the new post, the statement said.